 - Around 500 million active “surfers” daily;

-- Browsed spontaneously but with high regularity (while commuting, during work breaks, before the sleep, during meals etc.);
+- Browsed spontaneously but with high regularity (while commuting, during work breaks, before sleep, during meals, etc.);

 - Provides short-video content – easy to encounter and not burdensome to watch;